Posted in Developing Psychic Abilities / The Spirit World on 10. Aug, 2010

 Friends and Family

 I definitely recommend revealing yourself – as much as possible – to those who are close to you.
 My close friends and family have known me as someone who is interested in psychic development for so long that it probably wasn’t surprising to them when I chose this path.
-As for new friends, revealing that part of me to them (and gauging their reaction) might be part of my friend selection process although it hasn’t been conscious until this moment as I write this.
+As for new friends, revealing that part of me to them (and gauging their reaction) might be part of my friend selection process.

-I don’t need my friends to believe in what I do (my best friend from university doesn’t), but I do need them to be tolerant people.
+I only choose friends who are tolerant people.
 And I prefer talking with those who do some research before writing something off out of hand.
-I also get on better with people who don’t feel they have ALL the knowledge and data that there is to be had in our solar system.
+I also get on better with people who don’t feel they have ALL the knowledge and data that there is to be had in our universe.
 If you believe adamantly that there is no life other than Earth in the Universe and that life here is an accident, then we might have a laugh together (and we might like each other), but on a deeper level, perhaps we wouldn’t see eye to eye nor would I ever feel understood fully by you, and vice versa.
 Telling people you’re a professional psychic does weed out the more intolerant (or just incompatible) people from your circle.
 That is an energy-saver.

 But on the other hand, for those who might never fully know you (such as acquaintances or strangers), I believe it can be draining to walk around with the psychic label.
 Doing that does not help me express my life purpose.
-It just gets me into discussions and exchanges that take my energy away from being a psychic with my clients, and being a writer here on my blog.
+It just gets me into discussions and exchanges that take my energy away from actually doing my work.

 Psychic developers, spiritual people and professional intuitives – who do you reveal yourself to?
 And how do you do it?
 Are you trying to come out of the psychic/spiritual closet?
 How far do you want to come out of it?